-- · make decisions and choices about their care and support - are supported to achieve their wishes and aspirations - feel safe and are protected but have the opportunity to take informed risks.
+- make decisions and choices about their lives - are supported to achieve their wishes and aspirations - feel safe and are protected but have the opportunity to take informed risks.

 People are recognised as experts on their own experiences, needs and wishes.
-This means they are fully involved in decisions about their care and support that affect them.
+This means they are fully involved in decisions about their support that affect them.
+This includes choosing to reduce or end support if their situation changes